barry-waldbaum-rl/reat-vm-setup/README.md

 10. Create bashrc with aliases so users can:
 - Start, stop, and SSH to nodes as if they were on VMs
-- Run Redis in a separate container for lab 2
+- Run Redis OSS in a container for lab 2
 - Run DNS Utils.

 ```bash